-When you run BladeManager against a database, you automatically create extensions because BladeManager registers its utility DataBlade module, which adds extensions to the database.
-If you need to revert from Version 11.50, and you ran BladeManager against a database, you must remove the BladeManager extensions.
+When BladeManager or SQL Registration are used to register an extension in a database, the ifxmngr DataBlade module, which manages extensions, is registered first.
+If you need to revert from Version 11.70, and you ran BladeManager against a database, you must remove all BladeManager extensions.

-To remove the BladeManager extensions, run the following command in BladeManager:
+To remove the BladeManager extensions, you must use BladeManager to unregister all DataBlade modules and then run the following BladeManager command: unprep database_name